zaid478/ClusterNet_ML_Project/README.md

 # ClusterNet

-This code implements and evaluates the ClusterNet method described in the NeurIPS 2019 [paper](https://arxiv.org/abs/1905.13732) "End to End Learning and Optimization on Graphs".
+This code implements the modified version of the ClusterNet method described in the NeurIPS 2019 [paper](https://arxiv.org/abs/1905.13732) "End to End Learning and Optimization on Graphs".
 ClusterNet provides a differentiable k-means clustering layer which is used as a building block for solving graph optimization problems.
+)
 ```
 @inproceedings{wilder2019end,
   title={End to End Learning and Optimization on Graphs},